GeoscienceAustralia/galileoQC/docs/source/methods.md

 ### Channel meta-data

 As with the project meta-data, the channel meta-data must be delivered with the data.
-Particularly important are the units, some of which are used, and many assumed, by `AirGravQC`.
+Particularly important are the units, some of which are used, and many assumed, by __pe*ga*susQC__.
 The following command should be run on all data channels which is somewhat tedious (but necessary).

 ```python
 qc.updateChannelAttributes(dh, 'ANE_TC_2p67', units='eotvos',